Mosque–Cathedral of Córdoba: Major alterations (16th–18th centuries)

 The architect Hernan Ruiz I was put in charge of the design of the new nave and transept.
 Before his death in 1547 he built the choir walls up to the windows and the gothic vaults on the south side.
 He also worked on the mosque building's eastern section (the extension added by Al-Mansur) by adding gothic vaulting to the mosque naves in this area.
 His son, Hernan Ruiz II "the Younger", took over the project after his death.
 He was responsible for building the transept walls to their full height as well as the buttresses upholding the structure.
 After him, the project was entrusted to architect Juan de Ochoa, who completed the project in a Mannerist style.
+The final element was the construction of the elliptical central dome of the transept, built between 1599 and 1607.

+After the completion of Juan de Ochoa's work, Bishop Diego de Mardones initiated the construction of the main altarpiece and provided a significant donation himself for the project.
+The altarpiece was designed in a Mannerist style by Alonso Matías and construction began in 1618.
+Other artists who were involved in its execution included Sebastián Vidal, Pedro Freile de Guevara, and Antonio Palomino.

-The final element was the construction of the elliptical central dome of the transept, built between 1599 and 1607.In 1589 a strong storm (or earthquake) caused damage to the former minaret, which was being used as a bell tower, and it was decided to remodel and reinforce the tower.
+In 1589 a strong storm (or earthquake) caused damage to the former minaret, which was being used as a bell tower, and it was decided to remodel and reinforce the tower.
 A design by Hernán Ruiz III (son of Hernán Ruiz II) was chosen, encasing the original minaret structure into a new Renaissance-style bell tower.
 Some of the upper sections of the minaret were demolished in the process.
 Construction began in 1593 but eventually stalled due to resources being spent instead on the construction of the new cathedral nave and transept happening at the same time.
 Hernán Ruiz III died in 1606 and was unable to see its completion.
 The construction resumed under architect Juan Sequero de Matilla in 1616 and the tower was finished in 1617.

 The new tower had imperfections, however, and required repairs only a few decades later in the mid-17th century.
 The cathedral hired architect Gaspar de la Peña to fix the problems.
 He reinforced the tower and modified the initial design of the Puerta del Perdón ("Door of Forgiveness") which passed through the tower's base.
 In 1664 Gaspar added a new cupola to the top of the belfry onto which he raised a statue of Saint Raphael made by the sculptors Pedro de la Paz and Bernabé Gómez del Río.
 In 1727 the tower was damaged by another storm and in 1755 pieces of it (mainly decorative details) were damaged by the 1755 Lisbon Earthquake.
 A French architect, Baltasar Dreveton, was charged with restoring and repairing the structure over a period of 8 years.